freedomofpress/securedrop/docs/backup_and_restore.rst

 will enable you to redeploy the system without changing Onion URLs, recreating Journalist accounts, or losing historical submissions from sources.

-SecureDrop has had backup and restore functionality included as part of the Ansible playbooks since the 0.3 release; however, this functionality had numerous shortcomings that made it difficult to use, especially on production SecureDrop systems that may have large amounts of saved submissions.
-These issues have been resolved in SecureDrop 0.3.7, so backups and restores are significantly easier, faster, and less error-prone.
+.. note:: The backup and restore functionality described in this guide was introduced
+          in SecureDrop 0.3.7.
+Prior versions of SecureDrop included a less featureful backup process.
+Make sure you have upgraded to SecureDrop 0.3.7 or greater before continuing.

 .. note:: The backup and restore operations both involve transferring *all* of
           your SecureDrop's stored submissions over Tor.
 Since Tor is very slow,